 I know a lot of you guys are writers, and some of you are VAs.
 If you are bidding on projects and winning, it means that you are good at what you do.
 So why work for someone else when you could be working for yourself?

 Especially for the writers, creating a WordPress website and monetizing it with affiliate marketing is a great way earn money working for yourself.
 This is what I do now.
 I no longer write for other people.
 I write for myself, and benefit 100% from my work.

 The downside is that the results are not instant and not always consistent.
-In contrast, as a writer, if you win a bid, you get paid when it's done.
-It doesn't matter if it's good or not, you get paid.
+In contrast, as a writer, if you win a bid, you get paid when it’s done.
+It doesn’t matter if it ranks or converts to sales because you get paid by the word.
 You know (pretty much) what you are going to make at the end of the month.

 Building an affiliate site sometimes requires months of work with no payout simply because it takes time to rank and tweak content so that it converts.

 But when you hit that ‘zone’ of profitability, you’ll never want to write for anyone else ever again.
 I know this might be a bit of a new concept for some folks, so I created a free 5 day email course on affiliate marketing to introduce you guys to the concept.
 Check out the course, ask me some questions (I’m available via email) and I think you’ll be surprised at what you can accomplish in the world of affiliate marketing with just a keyboard and a bit of training.